23f1003086/sum-of-sales-1/README.md

 ## Project Description
 This project was automatically generated based on the following requirement:
-Add a Bootstrap table #product-sales that lists each product with its total sales and keeps #total-sales accurate after render.
+Add a Bootstrap table #product-sales that lists each product with its total sales, keeps #total-sales accurate, supports currency conversion and region filtering.

 ## Features
 - Implements the specified functionality